SocialGrapes: Wine for Everyone

 Innovation

-Featured by Robert Scoble for pioneering the "scan-to-lookup" UX using RedLaser barcode scanning technology.
+Featured by Robert Scoble for pioneering scan-to-lookup UX using RedLaser barcode scanning

 Real-World Testing

-Validated the UX at 2010 SF Vintners Market, facilitating wine discover across 100+ wineries in a high-density, high-distraction environment.
+Validated in the wild at the 2010 SF Vintners Market across 100+ wineries

 Social elements make friends part of the journey